All images © Felipe de Ávila Franco. The use of any image from this site is prohibited unless prior written permission from the artist is obtained.

 Futures in Display, 2019-21

-Regardless, there is a phenomenological expressiveness in the instant of encounter with such materials that often reveal themselves as potential articulators of dialogues that allow us to emancipate from more orthodox notions of the relationship between human and non-human entities.
-Further, these materials translate how uncontrolled industrial activities produce modes of ruin with unique architectural fossils that alter our perception of the future.
+Nevertheless, within the moment of encounter with these materials, there exists a phenomenological eloquence, wherein they unveil themselves as potent catalysts for dialogues, liberating us from orthodox paradigms that delineate the human-non-human relationship.
+Moreover, these materials serve as poignant translators, elucidating how unchecked industrial endeavors engender forms of decay, crafting architectural relics that reshape our conception of what lies ahead.
 Transformed by the action of the climate and time, these once-functional structures are now transfigured from simple object-residues into artifacts which, beyond mere debris and remains, "portray and manifest the consummated revolt of nature".

 Prosaic objects become signs of history, which have to be deciphered.
 So the poet becomes not only a naturalist or an archaeologist, excavating the fossils and unpacking their poetic potential, he also becomes a kind of symptomatologist, delving into the dark underside or the unconscious of a society to decipher the messages engraved in the very flesh of ordinary things.
 (The Aesthetic Revolution and its Outcomes - Jacques Ranciere)